pnpm/pnpm/.github/ISSUE_TEMPLATE.md

 <!--
 Thank you for raising your concerns, we appreciate your feedback and contributions to this repository.

+If you have a question and it is not answered in the FAQ section of the README, consider asking it in our Gitter chatroom https://gitter.im/pnpm/pnpm.

 If your issue is a bug, please follow the format below:
 -->